VishruthRajVV/Diabetes-Prediction/README.md

 3. There are integer and float data type variables in this dataset.
 Create a count (frequency) plot describing the data types and the count of variables.

-# Data Exploration:

-1. Check the balance of the data by plotting the count of outcomes by their value.
+4. Check the balance of the data by plotting the count of outcomes by their value.
 Describe your findings and plan future course of action.

-2. Create scatter charts between the pair of variables to understand the relationships.
+5. Create scatter charts between the pair of variables to understand the relationships.
 Describe your findings.

-3. Perform correlation analysis.
+6. Perform correlation analysis.
 Visually explore it using a heat map.

 # Data Modeling: